Madame Bovary-1949

 Feeling trapped and unfulfilled, she embarks on failed romances with other men as she attempts to ascend the social ladder.

-The central theme of the film, as with the novel, is either understanding or abhorring Emma’s feelings and actions, or perhaps a mixture of both emotions.
+The theme, as with the novel, is either understanding or abhorring Emma’s feelings and actions, or perhaps a mixture of both emotions.

 Who would not forsake her for being true to her feelings and desiring her piece of the pie?
 Most women of her day were reduced to matronly statuses or asexual feelings, but Emma wanted satisfaction and life, at the risk of her own family.